kraftcoding/BookStore-v2.x/README.md

 # Book Store v2.x

-Book Store v2.x solution built with .NET 10 and React 18, designed to demonstrate the integration of Docker Compose for container orchestration.
-The application utilizes PostgreSQL as its primary database, JWT authentication and authorization and Redis for caching; providing a robust foundation for scalable Web API.
+Book Store v2.x solution built with .NET 10 and React 18 with Redux, designed to demonstrate the integration of Docker Compose for container orchestration.
+The application utilizes PostgreSQL as its primary database, JWT authentication and authorization and Redis for caching; providing a robust foundation for scalable Web API focusing on large applications.

 CI/CD is configured using GitHub Actions to automate the build, test, and deployment processes.